tdaede/td-io/README.md

 # Video

-The board amplifies JVS-level video (0.7Vp-p) to JAMMA appropriate levels, by applying a gain of 3.
-Amplification is DC coupled, so sources that swing negative will also swing negative on the output.
-Max input and output swing is -3.5 to 3.5V.
+The board maps JVS-level video (0.7Vp-p, AC or DC coupled) to JAMMA levels (0-3V, DC coupled).
+This is achieved via a DC restore step using the sync signal, followed by a fixed amplification.
+The DC coupled output allows maximum compatibility with monitors such as the Nanao MS8 and capture devices such as the Splitfire which require it.

 In addition, a sync combiner combines negative H/V sync to negative composite sync.

+No rate conversion is performed - the monitor must support the same scan rates as the JVS game.

 An EDID EEPROM is also attached to the VGA port, to identify as a 31kHz monitor.